laro/Cilia/6 .../2 Unfinished Ideas.md

     %% `as` at the same level as comparisons as -----> unary

-    %% `**` binds tighter than multiplication, looser than the prefix/unary operators multiplication --> power
-    power --> unary

-    modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
+    power & modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
+    multiplication --> power
     addition --> multiplication
     binaryOps --> addition & modulo & bitwise_and & bitwise_or & bitwise_xor & shift